Suavek85/Music-Song-App/README.md

 - displays top 3 songs in selected countries

+- showing top 3 singles chart for Brazil, USA, Spain

+- finding top 3 singles chart for any country

-- saving any of the above songs in the Favorite section
+- saving any of the above songs in the Favorite section (in progress)

 - includes badge displaying number of songs in the Favorite section

 - removing songs from the Favorite section

-- showing top 3 singles chart for Brazil, USA, Spain

-- finding top 3 singles chart for any country

 ## Setup